will-olson/CLI-job-search/README.md

 - Add a New Company: Select the option to add a company, then provide details such as name, LinkedIn URL, Indeed URL, and category.
 Note that the Linkedin and Indeed links must follow a key format.

-- View All Companies:Choose the option to list all companies and view their details.
+- View All Companies: Choose the option to list all companies and view their details.

 - Favorite a Company: Select a 'Favorite a company' from the main and enter its name.
 This will only favorite the company for the current user.